Continuous-wave radar: Sawtooth frequency modulation

 Sawtooth modulation is the most used in FM-CW radars where range is desired for objects that lack rotating parts.
 Range information is mixed with the Doppler velocity using this technique.
 Modulation can be turned off on alternate scans to identify velocity using unmodulated carrier frequency shift.
 This allows range and velocity to be found with one radar set.
 Triangle wave modulation can be used to achieve the same goal.

-As shown in the figure the received waveform (green) is simply a delayed replica of the transmitted waveform (red).
+As shown in the figure, the received waveform (green) is simply a delayed replica of the transmitted waveform (red).
 The transmitted frequency is used to down-convert the receive signal to baseband, and the amount of frequency shift between the transmit signal and the reflected signal increases with time delay (distance).
 The time delay is thus a measure of the range; a small frequency spread is produced by nearby reflections, a larger frequency spread corresponds with more time delay and a longer range.

 With the advent of modern electronics, digital signal processing is used for most detection processing.
 The beat signals are passed through an analog-to-digital converter, and digital processing is performed on the result.
-As explained in the literature, FM-CW ranging for a linear ramp waveform is given in the following set of equations: